Motion Industries: Operations

 Motion Industries is an industrial parts distributor for products including bearings; mechanical power transmission; electrical and industrial automation; hose, belting, and gaskets; hydraulic and pneumatics; process pumps; hydraulic and industrial hose; material handling; seals and accessories; and industrial/safety supplies.
 It also provides fabrication and repair services.
-The company's business units Motion Automation Intelligence (Motion Ai), Mi Conveyance Solutions and Mi Fluid Power Solutions were formed to offer specialized, related products and services in those respective areas.
+The company's business units Motion Automation Intelligence (Motion Ai), Motion Conveyance Solutions and Motion Repair & Services were formed to offer specialized, related products and services in those respective areas.

-As of 2021, Motion had annual sales of over $7 billion and 170,000 customers.
-Its customers cross numerous industries, including food and beverage, pulp and paper, iron and steel, chemical, mining and aggregate, petrochemical, automotive, semiconductor, wood and lumber, and medical and pharmaceuticals.
+As of 2023, Motion had annual sales of over $8 billion and 200,000 customers.
+Its customers cross numerous industries, including aggregate and cement, automotive, chemical and allied products, equipment and machinery, equipment rental and leasing, fabricated metals, food and beverage, iron and steel, lumber and wood, oil and gas, pulp and paper, and rubber products.

-Motion placed first in Modern Distribution Management's list of Top Bearings/PT Distributors in 2022, and third on Industrial Distribution's 2022 Big 50 list.
+Motion placed first in Modern Distribution Management's list of Top Bearings/PT Distributors in 2024, and second on Industrial Distribution's 2023 Big 50 list.

 Facilities

-There are more than 700 Motion facilities, including branches, distribution and fulfillment centers, and service centers located throughout North America.
+There are more than 550 Motion facilities, including branches, distribution and fulfillment centers, and service centers located throughout North America.
 Additionally, there are more than 150 locations in Australasia.